 - Take Photos & Document the Accident - Again, while law enforcement may take this step, you will not want to rely on their photos alone when it comes to a lawsuit.
 Be sure to photograph your injuries, the scene, the vehicles, and any other important details.
 Keep documentation or a journal following the accident that details your recovery process; this can aid in obtaining fair compensation later on.

 - Contact a Lawyer Immediately & Watch What You Say - Following your accident the trucker's insurance company will likely contact you.
-You should avoid giving them any information until you have first spoken with an attorney about your claim.
+You should avoid giving them any information until you have first spoken with an attorney about your truck accident claim.
 If the insurance company asks for a statement, you have the right to say no.

 How Can Faraci Lange, LLP Help Me with My Case?